 BCN Taste & Tradition

-Start with imported Iberico ham that's served with tomato bread, pickled anchovies or beef tartare with housemade potato chips and pair it with one of the restaurant's signature gin and tonics.
-Luxurious dishes that utilize foie gras, lobster or duck are always worth ordering.
-Chocolate cake with two textures, a light mousse and a dense cake, provides a fitting end to the meal.
+Start with imported Iberico ham that's served with tomato bread, pickled anchovies, or beef tartare with housemade potato chips and pair it with one of the restaurant's signature gin and tonics.
+Luxurious dishes that utilize foie gras, lobster, or duck are always worth ordering.